Sunday, October 2, 2016

 #10Cinnamon Roll Banana Pudding

-Each organization had baked the pudding to raise money for their cause.
+Each organization had baked the pudding to raise money for its cause.

 The Pudding path cost was $5 per person.

-We could not eat all the samples, some were very good, some not so good.
+We could not eat all the samples; some were very good, while others were not so good.

 My favorite was the cheesecake banana pudding.

-We stayed to listen to a couple songs sung and played by a group of three young people from the same family.
+We stayed to listen to a couple of songs performed by a trio of young people from the same family.

 We strolled through the park, stopping to examine what each vendor had to offer.